 Unguarded Moments follows Donegan’s 2013 exhibition Witness To The Mundane, looking for beauty in the pedestrian nature of people’s lives.
 In this exhibition of recent work, Donegan has wielded his documentary photography techniques to render the beauty he sees in the mundane aspects of daily life in Australia.
 This photography attempts to portray people lost in their own private thoughts in public spaces.

-John Donegan: Bio
+John Donegan: Artist Statement & Bio

-Donegan’s career has taken him to live on three continents, visit 17 countries, and, most remarkably, to have lived in three Australian states.
+John grew up in suburban Melbourne but his career has taken him to live on three continents, visit 20 countries, and to have lived in three Australian states.
 He is constantly humbled by the access into people’s lives he is afforded simply by dint of his photography.